Scholars’ Spotlight: The Legacy of Irving Thalberg

 “MGM is Thalberg’s Studio”

 While Thalberg was away from the studio, Mayer replaced him with a team of established producers.
-This included an up and coming executive named David O. Selznick – who also just happened to be Mayer’s son-in-law.
+This included an up-and-coming executive named David O. Selznick – who also just happened to be Mayer’s son-in-law.

-Selznick had a totally different style from his predecessor.
+Selznick had a different style from his predecessor.
 While Thalberg was content with a “hands-off” approach, Selznick made it a habit of being involved in every aspect of studio productions.
 A born micro-manager, he didn’t hesitate to give his opinion on a variety of subjects.
 Among the rank and file, a wisecrack began to circulate: “The Son-in-Law also rises.”

 Selznick became frustrated at what he perceived to be a lack of cooperation and finally resigned.
 In his resignation letter to Mayer, he bitterly complained about the loyalty Thalberg continued to enjoy even while absent.
 He wrote: